Court orders Uzodinma to reinstate sacked Imo LG chairmen, councillors

-Ihedioha had through the state House of Assembly sacked the LGA chairmen and councilors, a policy the incumbent governor upheld.
+Ihedioha had through the state House of Assembly sacked the LGA chairmen and councillors, a policy the incumbent governor upheld.

-The LGA bosses and councilors were elected in 2018 during the administration of a former governor of the state, Rochas Okorocha.
+The LGA bosses and councillors were elected in 2018 during the administration of a former governor of the state, Rochas Okorocha.

-Justice Tijani Rigime who delivered the judgment ordered the sacked chairmen and councilors to return to office immediately.
+Justice Tijani Rigime who delivered the judgment ordered the sacked chairmen and councillors to return to office immediately.

 He described the Interim Management Committee chairmen of the LGAs appointed by the state governor as “ghost workers”.